 Step 4: Distribution

 After converting your solar energy to AC electricity, it is distributed within the home to power your appliances.
 It works exactly the same way as the electrical power generated through the grid by your electric utility company, so nothing within the home needs to change.
 Since you still remain connected to your traditional power company, you can automatically draw additional electricity to supplement any solar shortages from the grid.

 Just as there are fluctuations in solar energy access overnight or on cloudy days, so does your electricity usage if you’re away from home.
 This is why a meter is used to measure the electricity flowing in both directions—to and from your home.
 This is how the electrical company tracks and provides credits for any surplus power you send back to the grid.
 This is known as net metering.

 Now is one of the best times to take advantage of solar and lower your electricity bill.
-The federal government has extended the 26% tax rebate on installing solar panels.
+The federal government has raised the tax rebate on installing solar panels to 30% through 2033!